 - IPNCT games have only tossup questions.

-- The initial rounds of the IPNCT will involve group matches, which are characterized by three or more (typically eight to ten) players competing to answer tossups.
+- Some games at the IPNCT will be group matches, which are characterized by three or more (typically eight to ten) players competing to answer tossups.

 - As under NAQT’s standard rules, the first correct response ends a tossup.